Sidewalk Toronto: Request for proposal (2017)

-Sidewalk Labs' bid had proposed features such as roads optimized for self-driving vehicles, creation of a testbed for developing future urban planning ideas, and fully integrated physical and digital layers of the urban system.
-As envisioned, this digital layer would make the physical infrastructure – buildings, transportation infrastructure, utility infrastructure, and public realm – more adaptable and efficient, it would manage a repository of data and provide an application programming interface for third-party developers.
+Sidewalk Labs' bid had proposed features such as roads optimized for self-driving vehicles, creation of a test-bed for developing future urban planning ideas, and fully integrated physical and digital layers of the urban system.
+This digital layer would have managed a repository of data and provided an application programming interface for third-party developers.
 As the planning work progressed, there was an interest in relocating Google's Canadian headquarters to Quayside, and creating 2,500 net new jobs at Google Canada.

 Development plan

-In the agreement between Waterfront Toronto and Sidewalk Labs, they established eleven different "pillars" to develop the plan:
+In the agreement between Waterfront Toronto and Sidewalk Labs, they established eleven different areas of focus, referred to as "pillars" to develop the plan: